Lincoln Considering Minimum Wage Increase, Critics Warn It Will Harm Competitiveness

 (Picture courtesy of the City of Lincoln)

-The move comes following the state Legislature passing LB258 this year, which would slow the continued increase of the minimum wage, as well as approving a separate youth wage.
+The move follows the state Legislature passing LB258 this year, which would slow the continued increase of the minimum wage, as well as create a separate youth wage.
 Bowers said his measure will return to the language used on the ballot initiative, and make the youth wage commensurate with the overall minimum wage while increasing the minimum wage each year to keep pace with inflation.

 “Lincoln voters were clear, and they spoke with strength across every part of this city.
 This ordinance merely keeps that decision intact,” Bowers said in a statement Thursday.
 “When voters set a standard so overwhelmingly, it should not be changed after the fact.”

-State Sen. Danielle Conrad, who opposed the changes the Legislature passed on the issue this year, said she is “grateful” to see the city council take up the issue.
+State Sen. Danielle Conrad, who opposed the changes to the minimum wage the Legislature passed this year, said she is “grateful” to see the city council take up the issue.

 “Nebraskans were crystal clear about their decision on this matter, and their votes should be respected.
 Unfortunately, in recent years the Legislature has undercut the will of the voters to deliver favors to corporate special interests with massive lobbying power at the expense of Nebraska voters and working families,” Conrad said.